NaluKit/nalu/etc/wiki/15 Tracking.md

 }
 ```

 Next, you need to inform Nalu that there is a tracker.
-To do so, add the `@Tracker` annotatin to the application interface:
+To do so, add the `@Tracker` annotation to the application interface:

 ```Java
 @Application(loader = NaluLoginApplicationLoader.class,